Dunkin' Donuts: Philippines

-The first Philippine store of Dunkin' Donuts opened in Makati in April 12, 1981 under the Philippine franchisee Golden Donuts Incorporated (GDI).
+The first Philippine store of Dunkin' Donuts opened in Makati on April 12, 1981 under the Philippine franchisee Golden Donuts Incorporated (GDI).
 Dunkin' Donuts later expanded outside Metro Manila when Queen City Food Chain, Inc. opened its first outlet in Fuente Osmeña, Cebu City in 1986.
 It later expanded to Mindanao when its first two branches in Cagayan de Oro opened in 1991.
 Its first drive-thru store was opened in Tomas Morato Avenue, Quezon City in January 2021.
-In mid-August 2023, Dunkin’ opened its 800th Philippine store in Laoag, becoming the largest coffee operator in the country.
+In mid-August 2023, Dunkin' opened its 800th Philippine store in Laoag, becoming the largest coffee operator in the country.
+On June 1, 2026, Dunkin' opened their 900th Philippine Store Milestone, less than a year after they hit 800th Mark.

 Singapore

 The first Dunkin' Donuts store in Singapore opened at Goldhill Square on April 3, 1983.
 The Singapore franchise for Dunkin' Donuts was initially through Spes Universal Pte Ltd, consisting of Singaporean and Filipino shareholders.

 Saudi Arabia

 Dunkin' Donuts opened its first location in Saudi Arabia in 1986.
-As of October 2022, it operates over 500 stores and plans to operate more than 600 in the Kingdom by the end of 2022 due to the high coffee demand.
+As of October 2024, it operates over 800 stores in the Kingdom.